 A mid-19th C Pashmina wool Kashmir Long Shawl

-Gallery about postcards Themed “From Madras to Bangalore”
+Postcards Themed “From Madras to Bangalore”

 Pictures postcards as an urban history of Colonial India.
 They have put real postcards up fronts and backs, with old stamps and postmarks on with peoples handwriting.
 Interesting.
 They have been subdivided into categories too.
 People, religious buildings, Monuments, streets.